OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 })
 ```

-If you are using the full .NET-Framework you can find some snippets [here](https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/preventing-cross-site-request-forgery-csrf-attacks#anti-csrf-and-ajax).
+If you are using the .NET Framework, you can find some code snippets [here](https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/preventing-cross-site-request-forgery-csrf-attacks#anti-csrf-and-ajax).

 More information can be found [here](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md) for Cross-Site Request Forgery.

-More information about Anti-Forgery-Tokens can be found [here](https://github.com/aspnet/AspNetCore.Docs/blob/master/aspnetcore/security/anti-request-forgery.md#aspnet-core-antiforgery-configuration) for .NET Core and [here](https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/preventing-cross-site-request-forgery-csrf-attacks) for the full .NET-Framework.

 ## A7 Cross-Site Scripting (XSS)